Board and director evaluation

 Each member should complete an evaluation against individualized performance expectations to assist them in reviewing their performance.
 The evaluation results should be considered by a group of peers or the chair who may suggest revisions to the self-evaluation to help inform learning and training plans.
 For those whose skills are strong and who have the ability and interest, the plan may identify opportunities for assuming increased responsibilities such as mentoring, knowledge transfer and succession to vice-chair and chair positions.
 The chair may also use the results to inform recommendations to the minister for re-appointment.

-- Administrative Tribunal Member Evaluation Template (0.1 MB)
+- Administrative Tribunal Member Evaluation Template (PDF, 0.1 MB)

 Sample Documents from Specific Agencies